-After a SIP Manipulation Group is defined, you can attach it to a:

-- Policy Studio (User type) > Action - Routing Rule > Action
+After a SIP Manipulation Group is defined, you can attach it to a: Policy Studio (User type) > Action Routing Rule > Action While a Policy Studio rule performs SIP Manipulation Group, the r

 While a Policy Studio rule performs SIP Manipulation Group, the manipulated values are updated for all routes.
 A SIP Manipulation Group that calls from a Routing Rule Action affects only the current route.